RomainSepulchre/DOTS-ECS_Experiments/Notes/JobsWithECS.md

 When using a temporary allocated native array in an ECS job, if we don't wait for the job to complete in the system (which is often the case since it's preferable to schedule the job as a dependency of the system to complete it parrallely from other system) we have no direct way to deallocate the native container because we can't know when the job will complete and we don't have any callback when it's the case.

-To prevent memory leak and correctly dispose the native container, we have two possibilities:
+To prevent memory leak and correctly dispose the native container, we have three possibilities:
 1. Pass a job handle when we call dispose on our NativeContainer
+2. Use a pre-built rewindable allocator from the Entity package
-2. *Less recommended (Only works with NativeArray and might be deprecated)*: Use the `[DeallocateOnJobCompletion]` attribute
+3. *Less recommended (Only works with NativeArray and might be deprecated)*: Use the `[DeallocateOnJobCompletion]` attribute

 ### Pass a job handle when calling dispose